Katarzyna-agn/Challenge_portfolio_kate/README.md

 # Task 3:

 * Finding selectors for the other pages
-* Test automation: clicking on elements, filling fields, assert title, assert element
+* Test automation: clicking on elements, filling fields, assert instruction

 # Task 4: